kestisgabriel/auth-test/README.md

 # Simple User Authentication

 This is a backend for user registration.
-A user can sign-up, login, log out and access protected routes.
+A user can sign-up using email+password, login, log out and access protected routes.
 Tests are included for all functionality.

 ## Stack